karmic64/higurashi-gba-hacktools/README.md

 * Higurashi no Naku Koro ni
 * Kagetsu Touya
 * Kimi ga Nozomu Eien
+* Koibito Double ONE
+* Suika (doesn't have any emulator protection code)
 * To Heart 2
 * Tsukihime